- Sign 1. You Have a Poor Credit Score

 It’s never a good idea to lie.
 In the case of apartment renting, this action could lead to losing an apartment.
 Do not lie to a potential landlord about income, criminal background, or references.
-The truth will unravel at some point and bite you back.
+And do not submit fake pay stubs or references.
+Landlords will run credit and background checks, so the truth will unravel at some point and bite you back.
 They have the right to evict you even if you get the residence.

 If you don’t get the apartment you wanted, don’t panic.
 There are ways to improve before you set out to find another option.
 Ensure you improve your credit score, dress professionally, and keep everything truthful on your next application.
 Find a place within your means and search for a pet-friendly area if you have a furry friend.